matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 2) *Online Detection*
 	- Focuses on the behavior of the entire machine rather than individual malware behaviors, which enables us to capture malware in real-time, regardless of its specific activity level.

+In practice, these detection approaches show some patterns, which we cn